ukparliament/procedure-parsing/public/comments/route_currency.rb.md

-# A module to determine whether a route is current.
+# Module to determine whether a route is current.

 module PARSE_ROUTE_CURRENCY
 ## Method to determine whether a route is current.